-- The service and experience industry's corporate, organisation, market and competition elements as well as an understanding of the companies' vision, mission, goals and values - The business and legal matters, as well as the implementation of key theories and methods of importance to the service and experience company
+- Have development-based knowledge regarding the service and experience industry's corporate and organisational, market, competition forms and under-standing of companies' vision, mission, goals and values - Be able to understand the business and legal practice and central applied theory and methods in service and experience companies and their application.

-- Apply core methods and tools from the service and experience industry when outlining a company situation. - Assessing practice oriented challenges and the company's financial situation as well as choosing and setting up solutions at a tactical an operation level - Set up the communication scheme for practice oriented issues and solutions to stakeholders at a tactical and operational level, within a service and experience company.
+- Apply key methods and tools from the service and experience industry to describe the service and experience company situation. - Evaluate practice-oriented challenges of service and experience companies including the financial conditions for setting up and choosing solutions at tactical and operational levels - Communicate service and experience companies' practice-oriented issues and solutions to collaborators, guests, customers, employees, volunteers and others at a tactical and operational level.